ramblin-dev/django-andablog/docs/install-usage.rst

     (r'^blog/', include('andablog.urls', namespace='andablog')),

+Then modify your site's navbar to link to the blog listing.
+E.g.

+    <li><a href="{% url 'andablog:entrylist' %}">Blog</a></li>

-Then override andablog's base template to inherit from your site's base.html.
+Finally, override andablog's base template to inherit from your site's base.html.

     andablog/base.html